-Special consideration is not available for this course.
-APPM 7.7.4
+Special consideration is available for this course.
+Note: Special consideration cannot be granted for a deferred assessment or examination, or a supplementary assessment or examination.
+APPM 7.7.6

 Variations to assessment tasks

 Variation to assessment methods, tasks and timelines may be provided in: